w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ### Blockquote
 {:.ex}

-For larger quotes use the `<blockquote>` element.
+Use the `<blockquote>` element for longer and more complex quotes.
 It can contain paragraphs, headings, and other text structure elements.
 Those should reflect the structure of the cited document.
 The `<cite>` element is used to refer to the source of the quote.

 {::nomarkdown}
 <%=sample_start%>